submariner-io/submariner-website/src/content/development/release-process/_index.en.md

 Alternatively you can edit the file and create a pull request directly on GitHub [here](https://github.com/submariner-io/submariner-website/edit/master/src/content/community/releases/_index.en.md)

-### Step 8: Verify the release
+### Step 6: Verify the release

-You can follow any of the [quickstart guides](../../getting-started/quickstart).
+You can follow any of the [quick start guides](../../getting-started/quickstart).

-### Step 9: Update the Submariner Operator on OperatorHub.io
+### Step 7: Update the Submariner Operator on OperatorHub.io

 The [community-operators](https://github.com/operator-framework/community-operators) Git repository is the source for sharing Kubernetes Operators with the broader community.
 This repository is split into two sections: